 Panellists discuss the geopolitical fractures concerning asset owners, Singapore as a hub for fintech start-ups and why it makes sense to raise capital from a Variable Capital Company (VCC).
 Chaired by Romil Patel in Singapore.

-Head of Asia Pacific and Middle East – global client solutions, Aviva Investors
+(head of Asia Pacific and Middle East – global client solutions, Aviva Investors)Mathew Kathayanat

-Head of product and strategy – Asia-Pacific, BNY Mellon Asset Servicing
+(head of product and strategy – Asia-Pacific, BNY Mellon Asset Servicing)Anshuman Asthana

-Regional head – securities services product management, transaction banking, Standard Chartered
+(regional head – securities services product management, transaction banking, Standard Chartered)Praveen Jagwani

 Funds Global – Which regions, asset classes, sectors and themes currently present the most dynamic investment opportunities?

 Scott Callander, Aviva Investors –

 When you reflect on slowing economic growth and the challenges, both fiscally and politically, around the world, and then factor in the ongoing trade dispute between China and the US, there is a rather narrow universe of opportunities.
 Over the past two years, we have seen a plethora of fixed maturity products (FMP) launched, which are ostensibly trying to deliver on the global investor demand for yield.

 The question many investors are asking is whether the slowdown in developed economies will spread to emerging markets, which are seeing better growth?
 Probably not.
 We see value in the debt market and to an extent equities too, and a very specific geographic play.
 This is one area we’re focused on.